1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Rare Finish Upside

-The 1968 ES-335 remains one of the most compelling value propositions in the vintage semi-hollow market: genuine late-Kalamazoo construction, a wide palette of available finishes, and a price point that still allows entry for serious players who want the real thing.
-If you own one and want to know what it would bring today, our free appraisal gives you a real number with no obligation.
+The 1968 ES-335 is still one of the strongest buys in the vintage semi-hollow market.
+Genuine late-Kalamazoo construction, a wide range of finishes to chase, and pricing that's still within reach for serious players who want the real article.
+If you own one and want to know what it would actually bring today, our free appraisal gives you a real number with no obligation.

 Frequently Asked Questions